 Images & videos

 Visual content isn’t just appealing to the eye.
 Using the right images and videos can also improve your landing page conversion rate.
-One study involving 1,000 landing pages found that those with or higher.
+One study involving 1,000 landing pages found that those with high-quality images were more likely to have 30% conversion rates or higher.
 However, your images should complement the CTA rather than compete with it for that to happen.

 Simple is best.
-For visual continuity in your brand, use the same design principles you used to in the design of your landing page.
+For visual continuity in your brand, use the same design principles you used to create your e-commerce website in the design of your landing page.
 Your landing page doesn’t need to be flamboyant.
 It just needs to be effective.

 This Wix landing page is a great example of simplicity in landing page design.
 The headline and CTA are above the scroll point, the headline is bold and straightforward, and the image is bright but not distracting.
 The visual elements also complement the text – the peak of the mountain illustration points up to the CTA.